 - Rattlesnakes, cottonmouths, coral snakes, and copperheads make up the venomous snake species in the state.

 - Copperhead snakes in Texas inhabit mixed pastures, wooded lowlands, and desert areas.

 - In the state, on average, about 1 or 2 people die from venomous snake bites each year.

-Texas is home to more than 105 snake species, four of which are venomous.
+Texas is home to more than 105 snake species, at least 12 of which are venomous.
 They include rattlesnakes, copperheads, cottonmouths, and coral snakes, which are Texas’ most dangerous snake species.
 Among these, copperheads are one of the most commonly seen.

 Copperheads are medium-sized snakes.
 They have heat-sensing pits that look like a second set of nostrils, located between their actual nostrils and their yellow cat-like (elliptical pupil) eyes.
 The species is known to have thick bodies and ridged or keeled scales.
-There are five subspecies of copperheads scattered around America, but not all of these appear in Texas.
+There are several copperhead subspecies scattered around America, but not all of these appear in Texas.
 This article takes a look at the copperheads in Texas, where they live, and how often they bite.

 Types of Copperheads in Texas

 Copperheads are pit vipers which makes them venomous.
 Their venom contains hemotoxins that damage tissues temporarily.
 Their bites are often painful.
 Copperheads have solenoglyphous fangs that could measure anywhere from 0.04 inches to 0.3 inches, depending on the snake’s size.
 Luckily, most copperhead bites do not result in deaths.
 However, even baby copperheads are capable of injecting venom.

 There are three subspecies or types of copperhead snakes in Texas.
 They are:

 - Southern Copperhead (Agkistrodon contortrix contortrix)